A novel is born – part 4

 Who needs to find who?

-My own expectation is always that I’m the first one to find the readers.
-Once I’ve achieved a certain momentum (I’ll come back to how to do that), more and more readers will find me.
+My own assumption is always that I must be the first to find the readers.
+Once a certain momentum has been established (I’ll return to how that happens), more and more readers will eventually find me on their own.

 Genre readers as a target audience

-If you want to write a crime novel, it can be tempting to define the target audience as anyone who reads that type of book.
-A biography is then aimed at anyone who reads biographies.
-Children’s books are aimed at adults who read to children.
+If you want to write crime fiction, it can be tempting to define your target audience as anyone who reads crime.
+A biography then becomes a book for anyone who reads biographies, and children’s books are aimed at adults who read to children.

-The only area where it makes sense to think about genre readers is if you want to invest in marketing activities together with a book portal.
-Here you can expose your book to readers who buy similar books.
-I’ll come back to that possibility when I discuss marketing.
+The only context in which it makes sense to think in terms of genre readers is when you invest in joint marketing activities with a book portal.
+In that case, your book can be exposed to readers who have already demonstrated a willingness to buy similar titles.
+I’ll return to that option when I discuss marketing later on.

-I started my career as an author by writing non-fiction books in English.
-That’s why I subscribed to LinkedIn Sales Navigator, which gives me access to a wealth of search criteria and the ability to write personalized messages to each one.
+I began my career as an author by writing non-fiction in English.
+That experience led me to subscribe to LinkedIn Sales Navigator, which provides access to an extensive set of search filters and the ability to send personalised messages at scale.

-According to Statistics Denmark’s Cultural Habits Survey, 66 percent of adult Danes (over 20 years old) read novels or other fiction.
-At 34 percent, the crime genre has a large share of the population, but reading historical novels shows the biggest growth.
+According to Statistics Denmark’s Cultural Habits Survey, 66 percent of adult Danes (aged 20 and above) read novels or other forms of fiction.
+Crime fiction accounts for 34 percent of that readership, making it the single largest genre, while historical novels show the strongest growth.

-The Henrik Bertelsen series, a business-related contemporary chronicle, is aimed at a broad target audience.
-I estimate that about half of the 66 percent, which is about 1 million people, could be interested in the topic.
+The Henrik Bertelsen series—a contemporary, business-oriented chronicle—is aimed at a broad audience.
+I estimate that roughly half of the 66 percent, or about one million people, could potentially be interested in its themes.

 Tidligere artikler i denne serie: